clerk/nextjs-middleware-debugging/README.md

 With `NextResponse.next()`, all endpoints behave consistently, with one small exception.

-Edge API routes have access to the full URL, while others are missing the origin.
+Edge API routes return the full URL, while others are missing the origin.

 ## Test

-Instead of requesting the endpoint directly, we will access a different path (/test), and middleware will return `NextResponse.rewrite()` to forward the request to the appropriate endpoint.
+To test `NextResponse.rewrite()`, we will now request a different path (/test), and use middleware to rewrite the request to the appropriate endpoint.

 For completeness, we include a query string (?foo=bar) in the rewrite URL.